 Uterine prolapse is a type of pelvic organ prolapse, which can develop over the course of a woman’s life.

-“Stretching of or pressure on the abdominal and pelvic floor tissues can weaken them, making it harder for them to hold the pelvic organs in place,” says Dr. Gregory Miller, a board-certified OBGYN at Beaufort Memorial Obstetrics & Gynecology Specialists.
+“Stretching of or pressure on the abdominal and pelvic floor tissues can weaken them, making it harder for them to hold the pelvic organs in place,” says Dr. Curtis Elam, a board-certified OBGYN at Beaufort Memorial Obstetrics & Gynecology Specialists.
 “This weakening can occur as a result of vaginal childbirth, obesity, heavy lifting, smoking, a chronic cough or chronic constipation.
 Changes related to aging and menopause can also make a person more susceptible to pelvic organ prolapse.”

 Changes related to aging and menopause can also make uterine prolapse more likely.